Scaly-breasted munia: Food and foraging

-The scaly-breasted munia feeds mainly on grass seeds, small berries such as those of Lantana and insects.
-Although the bill is suited for crushing small grains, they do not show lateral movements of the lower mandible which help European greenfinches in dehusking seeds.
+The scaly-breasted munia feeds mainly on grass seeds, small berries such as those of Lantana, and insects.
+Although the bill is suited for crushing small grains, they do not show lateral movements of the lower mandible that e.g. greenfinches show, which help in dehusking seeds.
 Like some other munias, they may also feed on algae, a rich protein source, prior to the breeding season.

-The ease of maintaining these birds in captivity has made them popular for studying behavior and physiology.
-Feeding behavior can be predicted by the optimal foraging theory, where animals minimize time and energy spent to maximize food intake.
+The ease of maintaining these birds in captivity has made them popular for studying behaviour and physiology.
+Feeding behaviour can be predicted by the optimal foraging theory, where animals minimise time and energy spent to maximise food intake.
 This theory has been tested by studying the strategies used by scaly-breasted munias to increase their feeding efficacy.

 Flock size tradeoffs

 Studies on foraging have examined the effect of group size in reducing time spent on predator vigilance, thereby increasing feeding efficiency.
 According to the "many-eyes" hypothesis, a reduction in the individual time spent on vigilance against threats in larger groups allows for more time to be spent on searching for food and feeding.
 Vigilance is greatest among solitary individuals and reduces as the group size increases to about four.
 The birds collect seeds more quickly in larger groups, reflecting a decrease in individual vigilance, a decrease in handling time, and an increase in both search speed and focus when foraging.

 Individuals may also take advantage of group foraging by "joining" members that have found food.
 The options to seek food or to join others that have discovered food involves information sharing and has been studied through what are termed "producer-scrounger models".
 A cost associated with group foraging is increased resource competition, which in turn may reduce anti-predatory vigilance due to the intensity of foraging.
 Some studies show that increased competition results in a decreased feeding rate.